 CALs obtained through TechSoup will work with the downgraded version.

-Search for Exchange Server donations available through TechSoup.
+Exchange Server donations available through TechSoup.